Applications being accepted for GNDC Board of Directors

 - Serve on a task force, committee of the board or a policy committee and/or encourage others from your company to participate.

 - Attend board meetings (4 per year).
-Repeated absence from Board meetings without valid cause shall require review by the Board chairman and may result in subsequent Board action.
+Repeated absence from Board meetings without valid cause shall result in subsequent Board removal

 - Attend the Chamber’s major events